 I have been a fan of horror movies since I was a child.
 I grew up watching Universal movies from the 1930s and 1940s being shown on various themed TV shows with horror hosts.
 As an adult, my love for these films has not waned; in fact, it has grown and helped to feed my scholarly interest in film.
 I use these films in some of the classes I teach in college.

-For this series, I will try to limit my choices of film to 2-4 representative examples.
-Two films, in particular, stand out to me from the 1920s.
-They both starred Lon Chaney Sr., the Man of a Thousand Faces, and were made by Universal Studios.
+Several films, in particular, stand out to me from the 1920s.
+Two starred Lon Chaney Sr., the Man of a Thousand Faces, and were made by Universal Studios.

 Please follow the following links to find my novel: